Dubai UAE Travel Guide

 10:00 AM - 10:00 PM on weekdays, 10:00 AM - 12:00 AM on weekends (Friday-Saturday).

 Dates for Islamic holidays follow the lunar calendar, causing annual variations.
-Services and hours may be different.
+Services and hours may change.

 Dubai experiences extremely hot summers.
 This impacts outdoor activities.